coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

 - **Service Modes**
   - **Provisioned Mode**: Ideal for predictable workloads, allowing users to define the number of shards upfront.
 This mode supports auto-scaling within predefined limits and requires regular monitoring and management to ensure optimal performance without over-provisioning or throttling.
   - **On-Demand Mode**: Best for unpredictable workloads, dynamically adjusting capacity based on incoming data volume, freeing users from managing shard counts.
 This mode is convenient for applications with variable or unknown data traffic patterns.

+## Producers

+When integrating with Amazon Kinesis Data Streams, AWS provides several tools and libraries, including the AWS SDK, the Kinesis Producer Library (KPL), and the Kinesis Agent.

+- **AWS Software Development Kit (SDK)**:
+  The AWS SDK is a set of libraries and tools available for various programming languages and platforms, allowing developers to interact with AWS services programmatically.
+For Amazon Kinesis Data Streams, the AWS SDK enables direct creation, configuration, and management of streams, as well as sending and receiving data records from applications.

+  To insert data into a stream, you typically use the `PutRecord` or `PutRecords` API operations. **PutRecords** supports batching, which improves throughput and reduces data ingestion costs by allowing up to 500 records or 5MB of data (whichever comes first) to be sent in a single API call.